 Notre Dame, American Symphony Orchestra, Carnegie Hall; Opera News

 Opera News praises Corey Bix for his “clear sense of drama and self-possession, exhibiting sturdy, unwavering control, flinty resonance and confident high notes.”
 This season, he made role debut as Énée in Les Troyens with San Francisco Opera as well as debuts with the Lyric Opera of Chicago debut as Heinrich in Tannhäuser, and joins Tulsa Opera for Lennie in Of Mice and Men, and returns to San Francisco Opera for its production of Les Troyens.
 Further future engagements include his debut with Virginia Opera as Erik in Der fliegende Holländer, a return to San Francisco Opera for Augustin Moser in Die Meistersinger von Nürnberg and a debut with Austin Lyric Opera reprising his acclaimed portrayal of Lennie in Of Mice and Men.
-Last season, he sang Sir Edgar Aubry in Der Vampyr with New Orleans Opera, returns to the Glimmerglass Festival for Bacchus in Ariadne auf Naxos as well as to the roles of Erik in Der fliegende Holländer with Arizona Opera and the Fourth Jew in Salome with the Philadelphia Orchestra under the baton of Yannick Nézet-Séguin, and sings his first performances of Alfred in Die Fledermaus with Anchorage Opera.
-He also joins the roster of the Lyric Opera of Chicago for its production of Rusalka and, on the concert stage, returns to join the American Symphony Orchestra for Szymanowski’s Symphony No. 3 as well as the Back Bay Chorale in Boston for excepts of Walther in Die Meistersinger von Nürnberg.
-Future engagements include a return to the Lyric Opera of Chicago for Heinrich in Tannhäuser as well as leading roles with Austin Lyric Opera and Tulsa Opera.
-Last season, he reprised the roles of Erik in Der fliegende Holländer with Los Angeles Opera in performances conducted by James Conlon and Hungarian National Opera, and Bacchus in Ariadne auf Naxos with Forth Worth Opera in addition to singing his first performances of Aegisth in Elektra with Des Moines Metro Opera in his home state of Iowa and joining the roster of the Teatro alla Scala for its production of Lohengrin.
+Last season, he sang Sir Edgar Aubry in Der Vampyr with New Orleans Opera, returned to The Glimmerglass Festival for Bacchus in Ariadne auf Naxos as well as to the roles of Erik in Der fliegende Holländer with Arizona Opera and the Fourth Jew in Salome with the Philadelphia Orchestra under the baton of Yannick Nézet-Séguin, and sings his first performances of Alfred in Die Fledermaus with Anchorage Opera.
+He also joined the roster of the Lyric Opera of Chicago for its production of Rusalka and, on the concert stage, returned to the American Symphony Orchestra for Szymanowski’s Symphony No. 3 as well as joined the Back Bay Chorale in Boston for excepts of Walther in Die Meistersinger von Nürnberg.